liamoc/learn-you-an-agda/pages/peano.md

 Normally we'd run the program at this point to verify that it works, but in Agda one does that pretty rarely.
 Instead, what we do is get Agda to *check* our code.
 This checks that all our proof obligations have been met:

 * It checks your types.
-Types are how you encode proofs in Agda (although we haven't done any non-trivial proofs yet), so this is important.
+Types are how you encode proof obligations in Agda (although we haven't done any non-trivial proofs yet), so this is important.
 * It checks that your program provably terminates.
 Checking that any program terminates is in general undecidable (see [The Halting Problem](http://en.wikipedia.org/wiki/Halting_problem)), but proof obligations can only be machine-checked by Agda if your program terminates.
 To circumvent this dilemma, Agda runs its checker only on *structural* recursion with finite data structures, and warns that it can't check proof obligations if non-structural recursion is ever used.
 We will discuss this more in later chapters, but the only examples